 The same factors that create lasting peace also lead to many other positive outcomes to which societies aspire.
 Therefore, Positive Peace describes an optimal environment for human potential to flourish.
-For example, countries with higher levels of Positive Peace have:
+For example, countries with higher levels of Positive Peace:

-- · more resilience,

-- · an association with robust and thriving economies,

-- better performance on ecological measures,

-- higher levels of wellbeing and happiness,

-- stronger measures of social cohesion,

-- greater satisfaction with living standards and more.
+- are more resilient, - · are associated with robust and thriving economies, - have better performance on ecological measures, - · higher levels of wellbeing and happiness, - stronger measures of social cohesion, - greater satisfaction with living standards and more.